Skip to main content

 Halki (Greek: Χάλκη; alternatively Chalce or Chalki) is a Greek island and municipality in the Dodecanese archipelago in the Aegean Sea, some 9 km (6 mi) west of Rhodes.
 With an area of 28km² (11 sq mi), it is the smallest inhabited island of the Dodecanese.
 It is part of the Rhodes regional unit.
 It has a permanent population of 330 (increased during the summer months), concentrated in the only village Emporio.

-In April 2022, Chalki started a project to electrify its transport by changing to electric cars.
-Along with the cars, the island also builds a PV plant that is aimed to provide electricity to all its inhabitants.
-This project is part of the Greek government's initiative aiming to transform Greek islands into models of green economy, energy autonomy and eco-mobility starting with smaller and non-interconnected islands.
+In April 2022, Chalki started a project to electrify its transport by switching to electric cars.
+Along with the cars, the island also built a PV plant to provide electricity to all its inhabitants.
+This project is part of the Greek government's initiative to transform Greek islands into models of green economy, energy autonomy, and eco-mobility, starting with smaller and non-interconnected islands.

 Documents